 - To quickly improve their English language skills. - To learn about British life and culture. - To make new friends from many different countries.

-Staying with a host is a great way for a student to meet these aims as they settle into a household.
+Staying with a host is a great way for a student to meet these aims.

 1.2 Being an Elac Host